dripini/dripini.github.io/index.md

 - UI Design
 - From Figma to Code
 - To unit testing
-- And it includes a front end career path.
+- It includes a front end career path.

   **And It is Interactive!**

+##